Cleopatra Broumand: Early career

+Food and recipes

+In her early career after graduation, she designed packaging for coffee for Neiman Marcus.

-Buyers were drawn to her marriage of Eastern wisdom and Western practicality, and her designs were sought out by the likes of Neiman Marcus, Saks Fifth Avenue, Henri Bendel, and Bergdorf Goodman, which was the first to display her designs in their windows four times in the same year.
-At the same time, she launched Cleopatra Coffee, her own special blend packaged with a Persian coffee maker which sold at Neiman Marcus, Bloomingdale's and B. Altman's.
-(She is credited with producing one of the first designer food products).
+In the early 1970s, she launched Cleopatra Coffee, her own special blend packaged with a Persian coffee maker which sold at Neiman Marcus, Bloomingdale's and B. Altman and Company (she is credited with producing an early designer food product).
 In the late 1960s, Cleopatra's buyers and private customers were invited to a miniature museum of Persian artifacts, where she would read their fortune from their coffee grounds.

-Having learned how to cook especially northern Persian delicacies from her mother, Birrenbach considers cooking an art form.
-In early 1974, she was featured in Craig Claiborne's Favorites from the New York Times, published by Times Books.
-Bareh Maveh (lamb with fruits), Abgushteh Limon (lemon soup), Fosenjohn (duck and meatballs in walnut and pomegranate sauce), and Chello (plain rice with saffron) were among the featured dishes she prepared.
+Having learned how to cook especially northern Persian delicacies from her mother, Broumand considers cooking an art form.
+In early 1974, she was featured in Craig Claiborne's book "Favorites from the New York Times", published by Times Books.
+Bareh-ye maveh (lamb with fruit), abgoosht limon (lemon stew), fesenjān (duck and meatballs in walnut and pomegranate sauce), and chelo (plain rice with saffron) were among the featured dishes she prepared.
 In 2000, she became a member of the International Association of Culinary Professionals by invitation of its co-founder, Julia Child.